AUT-DSP/DSP-Winter2021-MATLAB/HW2/README.md

 	<img src="https://render.githubusercontent.com/render/math?math=y = sawtooth(2\pi ft)">

 2. Sample These Signals with Sampling Frequency 100Hz and discuss about the boundrys of Sampling Frequency in your Report and in your MATLAB code.
-Consider different values for sampling frequency and check that whether the Reconstruction is possible or not.

 ### B. Interpolation
 A reconstruction filter on the output of a sampled data system.
 Provided the signal was sampled at a rate greater than twice the highest frequency present in the original, the output of a reconstruction filter will be identical to the original signal.